-(Principle-Investigator) Total: 91,279 GBP A smart home study carried out by NCC Group and the Global Cyber Alliance recorded more than 12,000 attack attempts in a week, including 2,435 specific attempts to maliciously log into the devices.
+(Principle-Investigator) Total: 91,279 GBP CASPER Shield (CyberASAP Program) A smart home study carried out by NCC Group and the Global Cyber Alliance recorded more than 12,000 attack attempts in a week, including 2,435 specific attempts to maliciously log into the devices.
 Once they gain control, they can manipulate the device's capabilities, including network communication, actuation, and sensing.
 Our project aims to develop and commercialise a resilient cyber-physical anomaly detection framework to detect cyber-physical malicious activities within built environments (i.e., smart homes and buildings).
 We aim to achieve this by combining heterogeneous data streams, such as external sensor data observations and energy consumption data, with traditional Network Traffic Analysis (NTA) techniques.
 This commercialisation project aims to explore market potential and develop a proof of concept for the proposed approach.
+(Co-Investigator) Total: 29,989 GBP UK - Egypt Trans-National Education (TNE) Grant: Edge Analytics 2.0 Due to the popularity of edge computing and IoT, there is a huge interest and demand in the market for skilled professionals.
+The "Edge Computing and Analytics 2.0" module was chosen to fulfil the demand raised by both industry and academia.
+We will develop course content based on world-class course frameworks between the UK and Egyptian universities.
+Joint students and researchers will collaborate to face climate change by building edge applications on smart cities, smart grids, and water and energy management to achieve SDG goals.
+This project extend the module developed previously.

-(Co-Investigator) Total: 29,989 GBP
+(Co-Investigator) EP/V042017/1 Total: 792,128 GBP Cardiff: 424,033 GBP